Kult (role-playing game): Reception

 Jeff Koke reviewed Kult for Pyramid #3 (Sept./Oct., 1993), and said, "All in all, Kult is a very good system and background for roleplayers who are mature enough to delve into truly dark roleplaying.
 Even for those players who dislike being immersed in depressing, hopeless worlds, the background has enough tidbits of bleak imagery and morsels of horrific scenery that it's worth the cover price just to browse through the Metropolis."

 Denys Bakriges reviewed Kult in White Wolf #39 (1994), rating it a 5 out of 5 and stated that "Kult is an excellent roleplaying game.
 It's one of the greatest horror games released in recent years.
 While its mythology is steeped in Christian ideology and Jungian philosophy, its ideas are very original.
 However, there's a note of 'caution.'
 The game setting can be unremittingly bleak and depressing.
 This is gut-level horror.
 You know what you like.
 Take it as you will."

 Lucya Szachowski reviewed Kult: Second Edition for Arcane magazine, rating it an 8 out of 10 overall, and stated that "Kult particularly appeals to people who have become a bit jaded with Lovecraft's vision of horror and want something different.
 If you're a dark horror fan and you haven't already got the game, give it a go."

 Writing for Gizmodo, Ed Grabianowski described shopping for Kult as a teenager: "'It's banned in Sweden,' is pretty much the best possible sales pitch you can make to a couple of 14-year-old boys.
 And indeed Kult turns out to be a pretty interesting, intense RPG."
 Grabianoski said, "Some of Kult's controversy stems from the inclusion of rape among the many horrors that could be experienced by a character.
 Like me, you may not be interested in dealing with those kinds of issues during a gaming session, but to its credit, Kult made it clear that rape had serious and terrible consequences for both the victim and the perpetrator."
 Grabianoswki concluded, "Although Kult was never a big success in North America, it still holds that strange frisson of ominous allure."

+The fourth edition was well received by critics and fans and won two Ennies (for Best Writing and Best Cover) 2019, and was also nominated for Best Interior Art.

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath said, "The characters all harbor sordid secrets that range from enduring supernatural curses to being the subject of medical experimentation to being possessed by a demon.
 The secrets taint the characters and, most likely, provide the means for their eventual destruction."